Frank C. Squires

 Frank Squires was born in Columbus, Ohio in November of 1871 to J.H. and Jennie Shimp Squires.
 In 1879 the family purchased land in Pottawatomie County and they moved to Topeka around 1885.
 Squires was educated at the Topeka Art School and took a special course in architecture at Columbia University.
 He was a prominent member of the community having belonged to the Masons, Elks Club and Co-Operative Club.

-Find Frank Squires designed buildings listed in the National Register.
+Find Frank Squires designed buildings in Kansas listed in the National Register of Historic Places.

 Entry: Squires, Frank C.